This article has been recently updated with some additional information. Enjoy.

 At any given time during a deficit program, you can be off of your actual weight in the negative by 3 to 10 pounds (or more depending on your starting point).
-This can be even higher for men or woman of higher body fat levels.
-Whatever weight you lose quickly in that first weeks, don’t count it.
+This can be even higher for men or woman with higher body fat levels.
+Whatever weight you lose quickly in that first week, don’t count it.
 The majority of that weight will come back.
-This is even more so if resistance programming is involved.
+This applies even more if resistance programming is involved.

-If you try to hit at maintenance and understand a certain amount of weight has to come back on, you may need to get a bit leaner to compensate.
-Meaning, if your goal is to look how you look at 120, you may need to go down to 117 so that when the “Deficit Weight Re-gain” comes back, you still like your look.
-Yes, you may have a few bloated days here and there, but instead of liking your body three days out of a month, you handed yourself 16+ at bare minimum.
+If you try to hit maintenance and understand a certain amount of weight has to come back on, you may need to get a bit leaner to compensate.
+Meaning, if your goal is to look how you look at 120 pounds, you may need to go down to 117 so that when the “deficit weight re-gain” happens, you still like your look.
+Yes, you may have a few bloated days here and there, but instead of liking your body three days out of a month, you hand yourself 16+ at bare minimum.
 This also keeps you from feeling like you are dieting all the time because all you are doing is avoiding water that you have to carry.

-If you think you can maintain shredded all year round, it isn’t happening.
-There is a level of lean you can keep, and a level of lean that can’t.
+If you think you can maintain being shredded all year round, it isn’t going to happen.
+There is a level of lean that can be kept and a level of lean that can’t.
 Generally these levels are…

-To understand body fat levels more, you can read this post.
+To understand more about body fat levels, read this post.